zeke800/Satellite-Tracker/README.md

 This is based on https://github.com/alexchang0229/SatelliteTracker.
 This was inpired by the SatelliteTracker project (link above).
-It can track one satellite at a time, by default NOAA 19.
+It can track one satellite at a time.
 CAUTION!!!
 EXTREME BETA (probably alpha)!
 Code might not work on some arduinos yet.

 USAGE: